seanlhiggins/dashboard_management/README.md

 - Link the Report a Probem to some sort of ticketing system
 - Conditionally hiding the management portal from non-Admins
 - Add global filters to a config panel
+- Convert the result of sample query to a data table